AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 ![Access Commerce from the Experience Cloud home page](./assets/admin-uex-home-page.png){width="700" zoomable="yes"}

-From the Experience Cloud home page, select **[!UICONTROL Commerce]** to open the [!DNL Commerce Projects] workspace.
+## View available Commerce projects

+Administrators can view Commerce projects that they have permission to access by selecting **[!UICONTROL Commerce]** from the Experience Cloud home page.

 ![Commerce Projects workspace on Experience Cloud](./assets/admin-uex-commerce-projects-home.png){width="700" zoomable="yes"}

-The workspace displays the available Commerce development and production environments with project details and access links:
+Administrators can open the Admin and the Storefront for each project from the [!DNL Commerce Projects] workspace and view additional information.

 - **Snapshot of Commerce storefront home page**—Snapshot of the storefront home page.
 If a project has multiple websites, the snapshot shows the home page for the default site.